optimizely/python-sdk/docs/README.md

 ### Building documentation locally

-To generate python SDK documentation locally, execute the following command:
+To generate Python SDK documentation locally, execute the following commands:

     cd docs/
     make html

-This will build HTML docs in `docs/build` directory.
-To open documentation, simply run:
+This will build HTML docs in `docs/build/html/index.html`.
+Open this file in your web browser to see the docs.

-    open build/html/index.html